|Module Convenor||Dr. Jamie Banks|

 This 30 CATS first-year option module will introduce students to concepts in the history of the body and mind, and how they have been framed across place and time.
-We will cover a wide thematic range -- from changing medical constructs of health and disease, to the moral judgments placed upon unruly bodies and behaviours.
-Far from remaining static over time, the constitution of 'normal' and 'abnormal' minds and bodies will be shown to have changed dramatically from the early modern period to the present day.
-Geographically, this module will provide global perspectives on a range of topics, with case studies focused on Europe, North America, Russia, and beyond.
+We will cover a wide thematic range -- from the introduction and spread of 'medical science', to the dark histories of racial science and eugenics, to the moral judgments placed upon unruly bodies and behaviours.
+Far from remaining static over time, the constitution of 'normal' and 'abnormal' minds and bodies will be shown to have changed dramatically during the modern period.
+Geographically, this module will provide global perspectives on a range of topics, with case studies focused on Europe, Africa, India, Russia, and beyond.
 Lectures will be delivered by the academic staff of the History Department's Centre for the History of Medicine.

-Lectures in term one will introduce basic concepts, sources and historiographic trends, as well as some key ideas, events, practices and participants that have shaped attitudes towards physical and mental properties.
-Lectures in term two will explore relevant themes from a range of different historical and historiographical perspectives.
+Lectures in term one will focus on the the advent of biomedicine and its spread across the globe, and changing conceptions of mental health since the nineteenth century.
+Lectures in term two will explore a variety of themes from a range of different historical and historiographical perspectives, and will challenge students to consider the roots of medical and biological prejudice.
 Topics in term three will tackle contemporary ethical concerns and debates, drawing on historical and interdisciplinary perspectives.
 Workshops at the end of terms one and two will equip students to start doing their own primary-source research and how to construct effective historical arguments.